Scifabric/docs.pybossa.com/docs/api.md

 -   **blogposts**: All the blog posts for the given project.
 -   **project**: Info about the project.

-The project and owner fields will have more information if the onwer of the project does the request, providing its private information like api\_key, password keys, etc. Otherwise it will be removed and only show public info.
+The project and owner fields will have more information if the owner of the project does the request, providing its private information like api\_key, password keys, etc. Otherwise it will be removed and only show public info.